-Students at the Junior class are currently working on songs and movement from the show “Little Shop of Horrors” and will have featured appearances at all performances in July 2017.
+Students at the Junior class are currently working on songs and movement from the show “Elf Jr” and will have featured appearances at all performances in December 2021.

 Every year, Starset Theatre runs various “Holiday Workshops” during school holiday times, where new or potential students can come along to experience a little of what we do, without the commitment of attending weekly classes.

 This is an opportunity for new or existing students to sing, act and dance for three or five days, before putting together everything they’ve learnt in a performance for family and friends.